daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

   `PostgreSQL Dev Container Playground`.
 - **`image`:** This uses a base Ubuntu image from Microsoft image repository.
 - **`features`:** This configuration adds PostgreSQL setup in the environment.
+- **onCreateCommand:** This section update and upgrade the system packages in the environment and also give the `$USER` ownership to the workspace directory.

 Your directory structure should look like mine below if you follow along using the same directory name as I did earlier.